Harchandpur: Road

 Harchandpur is on the route of National Highway 30, between Lucknow and Rae Bareli.

 Bus

-Uttar Pradesh State Road Transport Corporation (UPSRTC) buses also run here.
+Uttar Pradesh State Road Transport Corporation (UPSRTC) buses also run through the town.
+Buses stop near the main market place.
+Private transport vehicles runs all directions to near locations.

 Rail

-A rail line is Rae Bareli to Lucknow, on the Northern Railways network.
+The town has its own railway station.
+The rail line connects Rae Bareli to Lucknow, on the Northern Railways network.